The Traditional Job Search is Dead

-In my last post, Social Disruption: How Job Search has Changed, I discussed why the current hiring process is broken.
+Check out the post I wrote in 2015, Social Disruption: How Job Search has Changed.
+In it, I discussed why the current hiring process is broken.
 The process has not gotten any better in the ensuing 5 years.

-If you want to stay employed, you will need to use new strategies and tactics to deal with the disruption that social media and technology has had on the job search.
+If you want to stay employed, you will need to use new strategies and tactics to deal with the disruption that social media and technology have had on the job search.

 Many companies no longer post positions publicly.
 Depending on who you talk to, 50-80% of positions are no longer listed.
 Check out these articles: